ArduPilot/ardupilot_wiki/common/source/docs/common-ice.rst

 -----------

 - Gas motor and ignition module
-- RC Switch for controlling power to ignition module like 'this one from milehighrc.com <http://milehighrc.com/switch.html>'
+- RC Switch for controlling power to ignition module like `this one from milehighrc.com <http://milehighrc.com/switch.html>`
-- Optionally an electric starter like `this one from milehighrc.com <http://milehighrc.com/EME_E_Start.html>`__
+- Optionally an electric starter like `this one from milehighrc.com <http://milehighrc.com/EME_E_Start.html>

 Connection and Configuration
 ----------------------------